sachin327/object-detection-using-tensorflow-API/README.md

 # object-detection-using-tensorflow-API(don't forgot to change runtime to gpu)

-At first we have toinstall some libraries that are not present on google colab
+# At first i have installed some libraries that are not present on google colab

 !pip install tensorflow-gpu

 !pip install trains

-Now i have clone my repositories to colab
+# then i have cloneed my repositories to colab

 !git clone --depth 1 https://github.com/sachin327/models